 To achieve success in today’s competitive economy requires young adults to have the education, technical skills, work experience and workplace conduct employers expect.
-Young people—especially those who face challenges such as homelessness, poverty or disabilities—often need help to achieve post-secondary education and career employment.
-Through collaboration with a variety of organizations, schools and government agencies, we partner with efforts aimed at increasing and enhancing opportunities for teens and young adults.
+Young people—especially those who face challenges such as homelessness, poverty, or disabilities—often need help to achieve post-secondary education and career employment.
+Through partnership with a variety of organizations, schools and government agencies, we collaborate with efforts aimed at increasing and enhancing opportunities for teens and young adults.

-The Youth Services Program engages eligible young people between the ages of 14 and 24 who are in school, have graduated or dropped out of high school, by providing valuable education, training, counseling and work-based learning opportunities.
+The Youth Services Unit provides support for programs that engage eligible young people between the ages of 14 and 24 who are in school, have graduated or dropped out of high school, by providing valuable education, training, counseling and work-based learning opportunities.

-Applications for the 2022 Baltimore County Summer Youth Employment Program are no longer available.
-Subscribe to the Youth Connections Newsletter to receive future information about opportunities for youth.
+Subscribe to the Youth Connections e-newsletter to receive future information about opportunities for youth.

 CCBC LEAP Program